Projects per year

 Personal Statement

 I joined the University of Strathclyde in 2019 as Lecturer in International History.
 My main research lies in the history of the Soviet Union and the Cold War and the history of socialism, especially in Africa.
-My first book, entitled "Cold War Liberation: The Soviet Union and the Collapse of Portuguese Empire in Africa, 1961-1975" examines Soviet support for anticolonial movements in Angola, Mozambique and Guinea-Bissau.
-It is now available in open access as part of UNC's New Cold War History series.
+My first book, entitled "Cold War Liberation: The Soviet Union and the Collapse of Portuguese Empire in Africa, 1961-1975" (UNC, 2022) examines Soviet support for anticolonial movements in Angola, Mozambique and Guinea-Bissau.

-I have published on the history of Soviet and Czechoslovak involvement in Africa in a number of peer-reviewed journals and co-edited.
-I have co-edited an edited volume the “Warsaw Pact Intervention in the Third World" (2018) and special issue for the International History Review, "Secret Struggle for the Global South" (2020).
-My current research project looks at the history of war and revolution in Guinea-Bissau.
-I also continue to investigage Soviet policy in sub-Saharan Africa.
+I have published on the history of Soviet and Czechoslovak involvement in Africa in a number of peer-reviewed journals and co-edited the “Warsaw Pact Intervention in the Third World" (2018), a special issue for the International History Review, "Secret Struggle for the Global South" (2020) and "Globalising Independence Struggles in Lusophone Africa" (Bloomsbury, 2024).

 Before moving to the University of Strathclyde, I taught at the University of Warwick and the London School of Economics.
 I was the recipient of the British Academy Postdoctoral Fellowship, 2017-2020.